MTG Claims She Doesn’t Know White Nationalist—Despite Picture of Them Together

 Far-right radio host and AFPAC speaker Stew Peters told The Daily Beast that Greene had been exposed as a liar.

-“Given her past degeneracy, her advocacy for black reparations, and sending hundreds of thousands of dollars of blue-collar donor cash straight to Kevin McCarthy’s globo-homo deep state establishment, it is unsurprising to see liar and fraud Marjorie Taylor Greene so quickly stab Nick Fuentes in the stomach mere hours after pretending to fawn all over his fast-growing movement of Christ-focused, America First Patriots.”
+“Given her past degeneracy, her advocacy for black reparations, and sending hundreds of thousands of dollars of blue-collar donor cash straight to Kevin McCarthy,” he said.
+“It is unsurprising to see liar and fraud Marjorie Taylor Greene so quickly stab Nick Fuentes in the stomach mere hours after pretending to fawn all over his fast-growing movement of Christ-focused, America First Patriots.”

 She also called Putin a murderer for his invasion of Ukraine—before using the two-minute conversation to attack Joe Biden for Putin’s decisions.